ipkpjersi/SimpleSpyLogger/README.md

 # SimpleSpyLogger

 A **multi-source** chat logger with a satirical project name.
-A small Laravel + MySQL app exposes a single ingest API; one or more clients ("agents") POST messages to it from whatever service they can see.
-The first agent is a BetterDiscord plugin; RSCPlus and other agents are sketched below.
+A small Laravel + MySQL app stores every message; one or more standalone clients ("agents") feed it from whatever service they can see.
+Five agents are implemented today: a BetterDiscord plugin (Discord) plus PHP scrapers for Reddit, Lemmy, RSCPlus and Twitter/X.

 ```
 SimpleSpyLogger/
   laravel/                  # Laravel app (based on laravel-breeze-starter): API + migrations + models
   sources/                  # One subfolder per agent.
 Folder name describes the implementation,
     betterdiscord/          #   not the `source` column value.
-Add more as needed:
-                            # e.g. sources/lemmy/, sources/rscplus/.
+    reddit/                 # PHP scraper (writes to the DB directly via PDO)
+    lemmy/                  # PHP scraper
+    rscplus/                # PHP scraper
+    twitter/                # PHP scraper (OAuth2 API top-up + archive import)
 ```

 ## Architecture

+There are two ways data reaches the `messages` table:

 ```
   BD plugin       (source=discord)   -->  POST /api/messages/ingest  -->  MySQL
+  reddit scraper  (source=reddit)    -->  PDO upsert                 -->  MySQL
-  Lemmy script (source=lemmy)   -->  POST /api/messages/ingest  -->  MySQL
+  lemmy scraper   (source=lemmy)     -->  PDO upsert                 -->  MySQL
-  RSCPlus client (source=rscplus)   -->  POST /api/messages/ingest  -->  MySQL
+  rscplus scraper (source=rscplus)   -->  PDO upsert                 -->  MySQL
+  twitter scraper (source=twitter)   -->  PDO upsert                 -->  MySQL
 ```

-Every agent sends the **same payload shape**, distinguished only by a `source` string identifying the app.
+The BetterDiscord plugin runs inside Discord (no PHP available), so it POSTs the generic event payload to the token-authenticated ingest API.
+The four PHP scrapers run on a box that already has DB access, so they skip the HTTP hop and upsert straight into the `messages` table via PDO.
+Either way the row shape is identical, distinguished only by a `source` string.
+Each PHP scraper reads its own `sources/<name>/.env` (copy from the adjacent `.env.example`) for DB credentials and source-specific settings.

-The Laravel site doesn't know or care who's sending data - it just upserts the data to our db.
+The Laravel site doesn't know or care who wrote a row - it just displays whatever is in the table.
-We could technically make most agents run within the Laravel site itself, but having them be standalone makes them not require having Laravel installed to run which is helpful.
+Keeping the agents standalone means they don't require a full Laravel install to run.

 ## Database schema